Trump warns Iran after protests turn deadly across several provinces

 Dozens of protesters took to the streets across several of Iran’s provinces this week, with some demonstrations turning deadly Wednesday after clashes with police.

+Ali Shamkhani, a close adviser to Khamenei, declared Iran’s national security a “red line.”

-“Every hand of intervention that approaches Iranian security…will be cut off with a regrettable response,” Shamkhani said on X.
+“Every hand of intervention that approaches Iranian security…will be cut off with a regrettable response,” he said on X.

+The most direct threat came from Mohammad Bagher Ghalibaf, speaker of Iran’s parliament, who warned that Iran would target US forces in the Middle East should Washington intervene.

+“The disrespectful President of America should also know that with this official statement, all American centers and forces across the entire region will be legitimate targets for us in response to any potential actions,” Ghalibaf said.

 At least three people were killed and 17 others injured on Thursday evening when protesters stormed a police station in the city of Azna in Iran’s western Lorestan province, the state-affiliated Fars News Agency said.